ZZorRRx2/MultiTool/README.md

 # MultiTool
-This discord bot will be able to do many thing
+This discord bot will be able to do many things

+24/04/24
+Modified the code so that it would be able to run on Replit